CsabaDu/CsabaDu.DynamicTestData/README.md

 `CsabaDu.DynamicTestData` is a C# library designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit framework.

-It provides strongly typed data types and methods to help create, test data dynamically, with literal test case descriptions to populate in Visual Studio Test Explorer.
+It provides strongly typed data types and easy-to-use methods to help creating test data dynamically, with literal test case descriptions to populate in Visual Studio Test Explorer.

 ## Features